 To load routes from a file, click 'Load from file'.

-In the 'Interface' field of 'Load from file' window you should select the interface for which the routes will be applied (as usual, ISP gives a list of routes for the local network, i.e. it should be the interface through which Keenetic connects to the Internet).
+In the 'Interface' field of the 'Load from file' window, you should select the interface for which the routes will be applied (as usual, ISP gives a list of routes for the local network, i.e. it should be the interface through which Keenetic connects to the Internet).
 Then click the button 'Select file' and specify the path to the batch file on your computer.
 Then click 'Upload'.

 As a result, all static routes from the batch file will be added to the Keenetic routing table.